MizaGBF/GBFAP/readme.md

 ### You DON'T want to host the assets
 1. Copy this repo.
-2. Run `python updater.py -force` to build a clean character index (The script will ask you to confirm).
-3. Setup your [CORS Proxy](https://github.com/Rob--W/cors-anywhere) of choice to be able to fetch the assets directly from GBF.
+2. Setup your [CORS Proxy](https://github.com/Rob--W/cors-anywhere) of choice to be able to fetch the assets directly from GBF.
-4. Change line 3 of `index.js` with the address of your proxy.
+3. Change line 3 of `index.js` with the address of your proxy.

 You can now host the project in the way you prefer.
 Simply do `python updater.py` for future updates.

 # The updater
-`updater.py` scours the GBF asset servers to build an index of playable character, along with the data needed for their respective demos.
+`updater.py` is used to update `json/data.json` with new elements.
 It's currently compatible with characters (R, SR, SSR, Skins), summons, weapons, enemies and classes released up to today.
-The resulting data will be in the `json` folder.

 There are three main possible command lines:
-* `python updater.py` to simply retrieve unindexed characters.
+* `python updater.py` to simply retrieve new/unindexed elements.
-* `python updater.py -update list_of__id` to manually update the specified elements (You don't need to specify the character style).
+* `python updater.py -update list_of__id` to manually update the specified elements, in case they got an uncap for example (You don't need to specify the character style for characters).
 * `python updater.py -downloadall` will download all the required assets (ONLY USE IT IF YOU'RE PLANNING TO SELF-HOST THE ASSETS).

-You can then add the following options before for more control:
+You can then add the following options before for more control (except `-downloadall`, it ignores everything):
 * `-force` will force an indexation and, as a result, rebuild its JSON data (No need to use with `-update`).
 * `-download` will download and save the assets in their respective folders.
 * `-init` will download the assets needed for the demo enemy and the dummy attack effect, among other things.
 This command isn't needed if you don't host the assets.
 * `-nochange` to not update the `changelog.json` recently updated element list.

 And the following if you're using [GBFAL](https://github.com/MizaGBF/GBFAL):
 * `-gbfal` followed by the url or path to GBFAL `data.json` file.

-# Element update
-If something gets updated, simply do:
-`python updater.py -update THE_ELEMENT_ID` to update the element.
-Add `-download` before if you want/need to download its new assets.
+You can also set it to `https://raw.githubusercontent.com/MizaGBF/GBFAL/main/json/data.json`.

 # Exceptions/Quirks
 * Some skins (and rarely some seasonal characters) reuse the Charge Attack or Attack effect of another version.